KQM-git/TCL/docs/enemy-data/humans/treasure-hoarders/treasure-hoarder-handyman.md

 # Treasure Hoarders: Handyman

-These members do physical work and are lower on the pecking order.
+These members do Physical work and are lower on the pecking order.
 They are often laughed at for their physique — but when the gang comes under attack, they get a chance to show their unexpectedly high strength and agility.

 ## Weakspot Details